quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_1_1_REQUIRED (0xd):
 : HTTP_VERSION_FALLBACK in {{http-error-codes}}.

-Error codes defined by HTTP/2 extensions need to be re-registered for HTTP/QUIC if still applicable.
-See {{iana-error-codes}}.
+Error codes need to be defined for HTTP/2 and HTTP/QUIC separately.
+See
+{{iana-error-codes}}.

 # Security Considerations